DawitSurithpinyo/first_balance/notes/whatILearnt.md

 ### What is an ORM (Object-Relational Mapping) tool?
 - SQL/relational databases are very popular, but as it scales up, with more and more schema definitions and tables, it becomes harder to query and maintain relations.
 - We can use the idea of OOP, where we represent entities as objects with relationships.
 But to mimic that in SQL DB, we'd have to create a set of tables mimicking objects and their relations, which can be hard.
 - So that's exactly what an ORM tool does for you.
-We just need to define "Models" (classes with relationships), and the ORM tool will automatically map it to valid SQL tables, relationships, and types.
-Querying also becomes much easier, as all you need to do are select the right function from the ORM library and supply correct parameters and values to query.
+We just need to define "Models" (classes with attributes and relationships), and the ORM tool will automatically map it to valid SQL tables, relationships, and types.
+Querying also becomes much easier, as all you need to do is select the right function from the ORM library and supply correct parameters and values to query.
 The ORM will do `WITH(...)
 AS xx, SELECT ...` or whatever queries necessary for you.
     - This can speed up development time.
     - Come to think about it, MongoDB (ironically NoSQL) interfaces for usage and querying already feels like it's inherently designed to "mimic" ORM.
 - That being said: